BestTimesToVisit.com Logo

 Sunrise Serenity at Moraine Lake

-Wake before dawn to witness the first rays of sunlight paint the Valley of the Ten Peaks in fiery hues.
-The stillness of the turquoise water, reflecting the majestic mountains, is an unparalleled moment of natural grandeur.
-Arrive very early, as parking is extremely limited and the road often closes once full.
+Wake before dawn to witness the first rays of sun paint the Valley of the Ten Peaks in fiery hues.
+The stillness of the turquoise water, reflecting the majestic mountains, is a truly spiritual experience.
+Arrive very early, as parking is extremely limited and often closed by mid-morning.

 Soak in the Banff Upper Hot Springs

 After a day of exploring, sink into the mineral-rich, geothermally heated waters of the Banff Upper Hot Springs.
 The steam rising into the crisp mountain air, with panoramic views of the surrounding peaks, offers a deeply relaxing and rejuvenating experience.
-Consider visiting on a weekday morning to avoid the largest crowds.
+Consider visiting on a weekday evening to avoid crowds.

 See all 8 things to do →